Kazhdan-Lusztig conjecture via Zastava spaces: Abstract formalism

 The complex $\tcalF_x$ is semi-simple.
 Let us assume that there exists a stratification $Z^{\TT_x}=\bigsqcup\limits_{w\in W_x} Z^{\TT_x}_w$ such that $\tcalF_x$ is constructible with respect to the above stratification (here $W_x$ is some finite index set).
 Thus $\tcalF_x$ is isomorphic to the direct sum of the form

-where $\calF_{x,w,\sigma}$ is the simple perverse sheaf on $Z^{\TT_x}$ which is equal to the Goresky-MacPherson extension of the irreducible local system on $Z^{\TT_x}_w$ given by $\sigma$, and $L_{x,w,\sigma}$ is a (graded) vector space.
+where $\calF_{x,w,\sigma}$ is the simple perverse sheaf on $Z^{\TT_x}$ which is equal to the Goresky-MacPherson extension of the irreducible local system on $Z^{\TT_x}_w$ given by $\sigma$, and $L_{x,w,\sigma}$ is a graded vector space.

-It now easily follows from Lemma~\ref{kl-ginz} that each $L_{x,w,\sigma}$ is an irreducible representation of $\calU_x$ and each irreducible representation of $\calU_x$ appears in this way exactly once.
-See \cite[Chapter 8]{CG}. \begin{NB} Added by HN on July 15. \end{NB}
+It now follows easily that each $L_{x,w,\sigma}$ (with grading disregarded) is an irreducible representation of $\Ext^*(\tcalF_x,\tcalF_x)$ and each irreducible representation of $\Ext^*(\tcalF_x,\tcalF_x)$ appears in this way exactly once.
+See~\cite[Chapter 8]{CG}. \begin{NB} Added by HN on July 15. \end{NB} So from~Lemma~\ref{kl-ginz} we get a complete classification of irreducible $\calU_x$-modules.